- Lakeland School

 (from the National Association of School Nurses)

 A Message From the Nurse's Office:

-- If your child needs to take medication at school, you must complete “Prescription Medication Administration Consent Form” filled out and signed by both physician and parent/guardian.
-This form should be sent to school with the prescription before the first day of school for safety reasons.
-The form can be picked up at the school office or requested to be faxed to your Physician’s office during summer school.
-A good time to bring the medications to school is during Registration in August or “Meet the Staff Night”right before school begins.
+- If you child needs to take medication(s) at school, you must complete the Prescription Medication Administration Consent Form, and have it signed by both your child’s physician as well as the parent/guardian.
+For safety reasons, this form should be brought to school with the actual medication prior to the first day of school.
+The form can be downloaded from our school website (https://www.co.walworth.wi.us/706/Health-Forms) and can also be picked up at the school office or requested to be faxed to your physician’s office.
+A good time to bring medications and forms to school is during the Fall Staff Inservice or at “Meet the Staff Night” in August before school begins.

-- Please make sure you have provided several phone numbers that you can be reached at in case your child becomes sick or has an emergency.
+- Please make sure that you have provided several phone numbers that you can be reached at in the event that your child becomes sick or has an emergency.
 It is absolutely essential that we are able to contact you at all times.
 Please be sure to update us during the school year if any phone numbers change.
-Also, please make sure the emergency number you provide is for someone who lives nearby and who could pick up your child if they are sick.
+Also, please make sure the emergency contact(s) that you provide is someone who lives nearby and who would be able to pick up your child if they are sick.

 - You must notify the office at 262-741-4118 if your child will not be attending school, as all absences must be verified.

 - Please contact the nurse at the above number, or by email (LSNurse@lakelandschool-walco.org) if you have any questions or concerns about your child’s health.